zhixin-lin/no_photo_glass/README.md

-# SMART VITRINE GLASS: OOPS NO PHOTOS PLZ
+# SMART GLAZING FOR ART DISPLAY: OOPS NO PHOTOS PLZ
 Smart Vitrine Glass That Helps Museum Visitors Better Focus on Appreciating Art by Reducing the Use of Photography